Table of content

 Problem #3 Strong Sales Team but Weak Project Team

 Falling in love with the sales team is often a problem because it may lead to (again) unmet expectations.
-As a Business Development manager, I can tell you for sure that it's the sales team's job to attract clients and make them sign the contract.
+As a Business Development Manager, I can tell you for sure that it's the sales team's job to attract clients and make them sign the contract.

 But when things come to day-to-day work, the sales team, like the host of the show, hides behind the scenes, and the actors come to the stage.
 And this is where the problem arises.
-The project team may have weaker communications skills, you may don't like their approach to work, or simply can't find common ground.
+The project team may have weaker communications skills, you may not like their approach to work, or simply can't find common ground.

 Why does the problem arise?
 Unspoken or unclear expectations.

 How to solve it?
 I can't stress it enough, but if the reason lies in lack of communication, the solution is to sit and talk.
-We at Uptech arrange an introduction meeting to avoid this problem in the future.
-So the client can meet a project team, put a face to a name and understand the team's structure.
+We at Uptech arrange an introduction meeting to prevent this problem in the future.
+It's where the client can meet a project team, put a face to a name and understand the team's structure.
 It’s a perfect time to tell about your idea, challenges you want to solve, goals and introduce the in-house team engaged in the project from your side.

 Another solution to this outsourcing problem is – Account manager.
 We at Uptech have several Account managers who are assigned to our clients.
 If a client has any questions, concerns, unsatisfied needs, the Account manager is precisely that person to address to.
 Consider the Account manager as the mediator between you and the project team.